-I’m incredibly fortunate to be able to spend many days in backcountry each year.
+I’m incredibly fortunate to be able to spend many days in the backcountry each year.
 One key ingredient to good living in the backcountry is meal preparation.
 The past few years, I’ve been preparing and packaging my own dehydrated meals.
-Like many, I spent years eating the available mass produced options.
+Like many, I spent years eating the available mass-produced options.
 I knew there had to be something better.
 I’ve since eliminated those options and embarked on my own DIY dehydrated meal journey.
 Each year I prepare and package 100+ dehydrated meals.

-In this article and companion videos we cover the basic setup, gear and a few tactics that I use to make my own dehydrated backcountry meals.
+In this article and companion videos, we cover the basic setup, gear, and a few tactics that I use to make my own dehydrated backcountry meals.
 We also include how to make our absolute favorite backcountry meal, Pad Thai.

 Dehydrator – I use a Cabela’s 80-Liter Commercial Food Dehydrator for my meal dehydration.
-Of course there are other good dehydrators to choose from, and this is not a debate on the best unit.
+Of course, there are other good dehydrators to choose from, and this is not a debate on the best unit.
 Just remember all dehydrators are not created equal.
 The good ones do get a little pricey.
 I just don’t feel you can skimp on the dehydrator and end up with good quality meals.
 Different foods require different temperatures.
 You want a unit that has a good range of temperature (105° F to 165° F).
 Uncooked meat is dehydrated towards the high end and I dehydrate most of my pre-cooked meals in the 130° to 135° range.
-A solid fan, air circulation systems and a timer is critical in meal dehydration.
-The Cabela’s unit is pretty darn big, probably too big for the kitchen counter top.
+A solid fan, air circulation systems, and a timer are critical in meal dehydration.
+The Cabela’s unit is pretty darn big, probably too big for the kitchen countertop.
 It has tons of room and comes with 12 trays.
 I can easily do 8-10 meals per cycle with this unit.
 I particularly like the slide-out grid wire trays.
-I simply use parchment paper on the trays for meals, fruit and other items.
+I simply use parchment paper on the trays for meals, fruit, and other items.
 This makes clean up crazy easy.

 Link: Cabela’s 80-Liter Commercial Food Dehydrator

 Vacuum Sealer – This is not something that is required for dehydrated meals, but if you are planning to use the Mylar bags or some sort of vacuum seal bag as we discussed below, you are going to need a sealer that can seal those bags at approximately 400 degrees.
-I’ve had a few units, but currently I’m using the Cabela’s Commercial-Grade 12″ Vacuum Sealer.
-This unit is very simply to operate and has both manual and automatic functions.
-You can certainly can get by with a cheaper sealer, you just need to make sure it has the temperature range to handle the Mylar bags.
+I’ve had a few units, but currently, I’m using the Cabela’s Commercial-Grade 12″ Vacuum Sealer.
+This unit is very simple to operate and has both manual and automatic functions.
+You can certainly get by with a cheaper sealer, you just need to make sure it has the temperature range to handle the Mylar bags.
 I typically do not use the vacuum option.
 I generally like to just squeeze out a little of the air and seal.
 I have found that a little air in the bags provides a little cushion for storage and packing in my pack.